 Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 Today, Blue Spruce has hundreds of volunteers who contribute thousands of hours a year.
-Like all Habitat affiliates, Blue Spruce is a locally based organization that depends on local funding and volunteers to build our homes.
-In addition, we have a Home Preservation program in which homeowners gain restored confidence in their home and operate the Habitat ReStore in Bergen Park to help fund these programs.
-Since our inception, we've built homes for over 40 families with homes currently underway in Evergreen, Idaho Springs, and Empire.
+Like all Habitat affiliates, Blue Spruce is a locally based organization that depends on local funding and community volunteers to build our homes.
+In addition, we have a Home Preservation program in which homeowners gain restored confidence and improved safety in their homes, and operate the Habitat ReStore in Bergen Park to help fund these programs.
+Since our inception, we've built affordable homes for families, with homes currently underway in Evergreen, Idaho Springs, and Empire.

 Blue Spruce Habitat's homes are built according to the following guiding principles: